gdcc/exporter-transformer/README.md

 - `JsonValue`: `jakarta.json.JsonValue`

 You can also try writing the transformations using the transformation language as described [here](https://github.com/ErykKul/json-transformer).
 It is a preferred way for writing straight-forward exporters, for example, when you only need to add one or more fields to an already existing exporter format.
 In that case, you could use the identity transformation followed by simple copy transformations.
 You can also start from an already existing example and add new copy, remove, etc., transformations at the end of the `transformer.json` file.

+You can also write XML transformations in a similar way, but using the XSLT instead of JSON-transformations, as illustrated in the provided XML examples.